 The online program is designed for individuals who already have an advanced degree OR three or more years of work experience in the field of maternal and child health or a related field.

 Interdisciplinary Concentrations are available to students pursuing an MPH in the standard or MCH epidemiology emphasis programs.
 Typically, the concentration consists of an additional 12 credits, with two required courses and electives.
 Currently, students may complete the following concentrations:

 - Health Disparities

-Dual degrees are available with law, public policy, urban and regional planning, and social work.
+Dual degrees are available with law and social work.
 Students interested in a dual degree need to apply to and be accepted by each program individually.
 Once admitted into both programs, the student will work jointly with both programs to determine an enrollment plan.

 The goal of the field experience is to provide an opportunity for Maternal and Child Health students to strengthen their philosophy and understanding of public health and to begin developing an identity as a professional in MCH.

 This goal is achieved by working with MCH professionals in a field agency outside of the University of Minnesota to introduce the student to:

 - The broad practice and philosophy of public health as it relates to MCH